What Is My Social Security Retirement Eligibility Age?

 Benefit amounts vary depending on your Social Security retirement age

 Your Social Security retirement age and the amount you receive varies depending on several factors.
-For example, the earliest age you can collect your Social Security retirement benefits is age 62, but there is an exception for widows and widowers, who can begin benefits as early as age 60.
-And if you begin benefits early, and continue to work, your benefits may be reduced.
+For example, the earliest age you can collect your Social Security retirement benefits is 62, but there is an exception for widows and widowers, who can begin benefits as early as 60.
+If you start collecting benefits early and continue to work, your benefits may be reduced.

-Here's how all this works with the basics on Social Security claiming ages from 60 to 70.
+Here's how this works with the basics on Social Security claiming ages from 60 to 70.

-One option available to widows/widowers is to file a restricted application, which means you can begin one type of benefit, such as a survivor benefit, then when you reach age 70, you can switch over to your retirement benefit amount if it would be a larger amount.
+One option available to widows/widowers is to file a restricted application, which means you can begin one type of benefit, such as a survivor benefit; then when you reach 70, you can switch over to your retirement benefit amount if it would be larger.

-Also, if you take Social Security at this early age, and you have earnings in excess of the Social Security earnings limit, your Social Security benefit will be reduced.
-Once you reach full retirement age (which is determined by your date of birth), there is no reduction in benefits for continuing to work no matter how much you make.
+Also, if you take Social Security at this early age and you have earnings above the Social Security earnings limit, your Social Security benefits will be reduced.
+Once you reach full retirement age (which is determined by your date of birth), there is no reduction in benefits for continuing to work, no matter how much you make.

-You can apply for Social Security retirement benefits any time after you reach age 62.
-Once you reach age 62, think of it like open enrollment; you can begin at any time.
-You do not have to wait until another age cut off.
+You can apply for Social Security retirement benefits any time after you reach 62.
+Once you reach 62, think of it like open enrollment; you can begin at any time and do not have to wait until another age cut off.

-Your full retirement age is determined by your day and year of birth.
-It is the age at which you get your full amount of Social Security benefits.
-For every year you delay taking your benefits from full retirement age until age 70 your benefit amount will increase by almost 8% a year.
+Your full retirement age is determined by your day and year of birth, and it is the age in which you get your full amount of Social Security benefits.
+For every year you delay taking your benefits from full retirement age up until you turn 70, your benefit amount will increase by almost 8% a year.
 It is referred to as a delayed retirement credit.
 This increase can result in more lifetime income for you and your spouse.
-Even after factoring in a potential return on investment and the monthly benefits you could have received if you claimed early, there can still be a $50,000–$100,000 increase in lifetime benefits by waiting until you are older to begin your benefits.
+Even after factoring in a potential return on investment and the monthly benefits you could have received if you claimed early, there can still be a $50,000–$100,000 increase in lifetime benefits by waiting until you are older.

-At age 70 you will get the maximum amount of benefits that you can get from Social Security.
-It does not make sense to delay your Social Security retirement age past age 70.
-Waiting until age 70 to begin your Social Security if you are married and are the higher earner results in a higher survivor benefit for your spouse.
+At 70, you will get the maximum amount of benefits that you can get from Social Security.
+It does not make sense to delay your Social Security retirement age past 70 because your benefit amount will not increase.
+Waiting until 70 to begin your Social Security if you are married and are the higher earner results in a higher survivor benefit for your spouse.